 Mexico is the country of colonial cities, colorful markets, inspiring art, stunning natural phenomena, delicious cuisine and beautiful beaches.
 During a trip to Mexico you will get to know the Maya, Aztec and other highly developed civilizations.
 In the cities you can stroll around for hours and enjoy a fantastic atmosphere.
 And there are many scenic destinations to discover.
 Enjoy this article with my personal recommendations for the best Mexico itinerary in 3 weeks, from Mexico City to Yucatán.

-Curious to read all tips for what to do in Mexico?
-Discover scenic and cultural destinations, art, beaches, culinary experiences, archaeological highlights and information about safety, best travel time and transportation in my Mexico travel guide.
+Curious to read all my tips for Mexico?
+Discover scenic and cultural destinations and find information about safety and best travel time in my Mexico travel guide.

 Xochimilco (day 2)